The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The Farmer’s Dog will use your dog’s information to determine which recipe is best for their body.
 If your dog has specific dietary needs, it is a good idea to check with your vet to ensure they agree with your meal plan.

-The Farmer’s Dog price starts at $2 per day with free shipping.
+The Farmer’s Dog price starts at around $2.77 per day with free shipping.
 However, pricing will vary according to your dog’s needs.

 Ultimately, the decision comes down to how much you’re willing to pay to give your pup a healthier diet.
 The Farmer’s Dog will definitely give your dog a more nutritious meal than what is commonly available in stores.
 And the service is convenient.
 But the cost could be prohibitive for those on a budget.